MicrosoftDocs/fabric-docs/docs/data-factory/pricing-pipelines.md

 ## Changes to Microsoft Fabric workload consumption rate

 Consumption rates are subject to change at any time.
-Microsoft will use reasonable efforts to provide notice via email and in-product notification.
+Microsoft uses reasonable efforts to provide notice via email and in-product notification.
 Changes are effective on the date stated in the [Release Notes](/fabric/release-plan/data-factory) and the [Microsoft Fabric Blog](https://blog.fabric.microsoft.com/en-US/blog/).
-If any change to a Microsoft Fabric Workload Consumption Rate materially increases the Capacity Units (CU) required to use a particular workload, customers may use the cancellation options available for the chosen payment method.
+If any change to a Microsoft Fabric Workload Consumption Rate materially increases the Capacity Units (CU) required to use a particular workload, customers can use the cancellation options available for the chosen payment method.

 ## Manually compute estimated costs